CommissarMa/Context-Aware_Crowd_Counting-pytorch/README.md

 &emsp;1.
 Modify the root path in "test.py" according to your dataset position.
 &emsp;2.
 Run test.py for calculate MAE of test images or just show an estimated density-map.
 # Other notes
-we got MAE=62.3 at the 353 epoch which is reported in paper.
-Thank you for the author's response by email.
+we got the comparable MAE at the 353 epoch [download with Extraction code: yfwb](https://pan.baidu.com/s/1Y-nnVQoZgmgNjpHhE4y--Q) which is reported in paper.
+Thanks for the author's response by email.